kirtlandgrissom/windows-server-home-labs/README.md

 # Intermountain IT Internship Lab Prep

-This repository documents my hands-on lab work as part of my preparation for an IT internship at Intermountain Hospital.
+This repository documents my hands-on lab work as part of my preparation for an entry level IT job.
 The labs focus on Windows Server administration, networking, and systems configuration.

 ---